 The proponent is expected to respect the intent of the EIS Guidelines and to consider the effects that are likely to arise from the project (including situations not explicitly identified in these guidelines), the technically and economically feasible mitigation measures that will be applied, and the significance of any residual effects.
 It is possible that the EIS Guidelines may include matters that, in the judgement of the proponent, are not relevant or significant to the project.
-If such matters are omitted from the EIS, they will be clearly indicated and the justification for their conclusion provided so that the Agency, federal authorities, Aboriginal groups, the public and any other interested party have an opportunity to comment on this decision.
+If such matters are omitted from the EIS, the proponent will clearly indicate it and the justification for their conclusion provided so that the Agency, federal authorities, Aboriginal groups, the public and any other interested party have an opportunity to comment on this decision.
 Where the Agency disagrees with the proponent's decision, it may require the proponent to provide the specified information.

 In describing methods, the proponent will document how it used scientific, engineering, traditional and local knowledge to reach its conclusions.
 Assumptions will be clearly identified and justified.
-All data, models and studies should be documented such that the analyses are transparent and reproducible.
-All data collection methods should be specified.
-The uncertainty, reliability and sensitivity of models used to reach conclusions should be indicated.
+All data, models and studies will be documented such that the analyses are transparent and reproducible.
+All data collection methods will be specified.
+The uncertainty, reliability and sensitivity of models used to reach conclusions must be indicated.

-All significant gaps in knowledge and understanding related to key conclusions presented in the EIS should be identified.
-The steps to be taken by the proponent to address these gaps should also be identified.
+All significant gaps in knowledge and understanding related to key conclusions presented in the EIS must be identified.
+The steps to be taken by the proponent to address these gaps will also be identified.
 Where the conclusions drawn from scientific and technical knowledge are inconsistent with the conclusions drawn from traditional knowledge, the EIS will contain a balanced presentation of the issues and a statement of the proponent's conclusions.

-&lt;sup>2 Visit the Canadian Environmental Assessment Agency website: www.ceaaacee.gc.ca/default.asp?lang=En&n=F1F30EEF-1
+Visit the Canadian Environmental Assessment Agency website: 2 www.ceaa-acee.gc.ca/default.asp?lang=En&n=F1F30EEF-1